Shikani Speaking Valve™ (SSV)

 Inhaling cold, dry and unfiltered air through a tracheotomy tube can have a severely negative impact on pulmonary health.
 Patients who breathe directly through the tracheostoma opening lose approximately 500 ml of water daily.
 Over time, mucus thickens, mucociliary transport and function deteriorates (as cilia get bogged down in the mucus), and mucosal dehydration occurs.
 This is often followed by desquamation of epithelial cells and ulceration.
 As mucus secretion worsens, gobs of dried mucus form and drop into the deeper bronchi, occluding the alveoli and causing atelectasis (collapse of the alveoli of the lungs).
 This pathophysiology often starts within a few days of a tracheotomy but worsens over time and can cause chronic cough and occasionally life-threatening pulmonary infections in patients who live with a tracheotomy for a long period of time.
 Patients who breathe directly through a tracheostoma opening constantly (such as laryngectomy and permanent tracheotomy patients) have been shown, by bronchoscopy biopsies, to develop basal cell hyperplasia, squamous metaplasia, and even dysplasia of the tracheal mucosa.
 These conditions can be prevented with the regular use of an HME.
 While several effective HMEs are currently available to laryngectomy patients, not enough attention has been given to HME use among tracheostomy patients, until now.

 Invented by Alan Shikani, MD, FACS, the Shikani HME™ is the first true innovation in the field of tracheotomy heat and moisture exchangers.
 The Shikani HME™ functions as an artificial nose and is designed to restore some of the essential respiratory functions which are lost when the breathed air is directed away from the nose.
 In particular, the Shikani HME™ filters airborne environmental particles from air inhaled by the tracheotomy patient; it retains moisture and heat from air that is exhaled out of the lungs; and upon re-inhalation, it filters, humidifies, and warms air returned to the lungs.
-Clinical studies have shown that the use of a Shikani HME™ for a period as short as 10 minutes significantly decreases respiratory humidity evaporation and heat loss; patients using the HME can retain 250-300 ml of the 500 ml of water lost daily as a result of breathing through the tracheostoma.
-By using the HME consistently, tracheotomy patients can achieve:
+Studies have shown that the use of an HME for a period as short as 10 minutes significantly decreases respiratory humidity evaporation and heat loss; patients using an HME can retain 250-300 ml of the 500 ml of water lost daily as a result of breathing through the tracheostoma.
+By using an HME consistently, tracheotomy patients can achieve:

 - More normalized and uniform temperature levels from inhaled air